expo/atlas/README.md

 Inspect the bundle stats from Metro.

+> [!Warning]
+> This project is highly experimental and will likely not work for your project.

 ## 🚀 How to use it

 Install the `expo-atlas` package as (development) dependency to your project: